oasisprotocol/oasis-sdk/client-sdk/ts-web/core/docs/getting-started.md

 modules appear in their own module here instead of in `common.ts` when they mostly don't correspond to oasis-core functions.

-**Constants** are named reminiscent to their oasis-core counterparts, but are they in PascalCase in Go and SCREAMING_SNAKE_CASE here.
+**Constants** are named reminiscent to their oasis-core counterparts, but they are in PascalCase in Go and SCREAMING_SNAKE_CASE here.
 (We've also nabbed some top secret camelCase Go private constants, but don't tell anyone.)
 Some constants like signature contexts and errors are structures in oasis-core but appear here as multiple primitive values.

 # Advanced deployment

+You can also run your own Oasis node with gRPC proxy.

 <!-- Authored on https://app.diagrams.net/. -->
 ![](ts-web-blocks.svg)